toya108/RockMap/README.md

 ![swift 5](https://img.shields.io/badge/Swift-5-blue)
 ![iOS15](https://img.shields.io/badge/iOS-15.0-blue)

+# RockMap (Inactive)

+**NOTICE:** This repository is no longer maintained.

+This project was initially developed for personal learning and to make climbing more enjoyable.
+However, due to a lack of development motivation and time, it's no longer being updated.

 # What is RockMap?
 RockMap is a map app that allows you to share Boulder and its courses.